 Nothing beats a comfort dish with a bit of a kick!
-This melt-in-your-mouth lamb and warming Moroccan spices make for a perfect alternative to your Easter dinner – and the addition of our beef bone broth adds a real richness to the dish overall.
+This melt-in-your-mouth lamb and warming Moroccan spices make for a perfect alternative to a lamb roast – and the addition of our beef bone broth adds a real richness to the dish overall.
 Serve it with warm flatbreads and you’re good to go.

 What you need:

 - 2 red onions, sliced

 - 1 tbsp ground ginger

 - 1.4kg lamb shoulder, diced into 2cm cubes

 - 2 x 400g tins chopped tomatoes